Prajjwal-Arya/WRAP-Catalyst-Assistant-Using-DialogFlow/README.md

 1. VersionControl - If you want to share it or use others agent you can simply use  [Export, Import and Restore](https://dialogflow.com/docs/agents/export-import-restore)  .
 2. To use your agent in [WRAP-Catalyst](https://github.com/weathernews/WRAP-Catalyst/tree/prajjwal_chatbot/) : Change the WRAP_APP_ENV variable in [env](https://github.com/weathernews/WRAP-Catalyst/tree/prajjwal_chatbot/env) folder to your client access token.
 ##### Note - Client access token is in the agent's settings (the gear icon settings next to the agent's name) under the General tab.
+3. If you want to create a multilingual agent, go to this [link](https://dialogflow.com/docs/agents/multilingual) .